Black Bean Dip

-Start any occasion with homemade Black Bean Dip.
-Calling for dried beans, this recipe can be made in the Instant Pot without a soak.
-This dip pairs well with fajitas, guacamole and other TexMex dishes.
+Homemade Black Bean Dip is the best appetizer.
+This easy black bean recipe calls for dried beans, and it can be made in the Instant Pot or on the stovetop.
+Pair this dip recipe with fajitas, guacamole and other TexMex dishes for any occasion.
 Makes 12 servings.

 Are you a tailgater?

 Do you enjoy watching sports, in general?

 Or do you simply enjoy entertaining (and don’t really care about the whole sport thing?)

 Well, whichever category you fall into, I’ve got a recipe for you!

 Why I love this recipe:

 This Black Bean Dip can be made on the stovetop or in the Instant Pot.

 It’s also perfect party appetizer because it can be made in advance, and it’s super tasty, too!

 You can also serve it as a side or top your fajitas, quesadillas or tacos with it.